Does Medicare pay for nursing home care?

 Medigap Supplement Plans

-Medigap plans, or Medicare Supplement insurance plans, are offered by private companies.
-This insurance is meant to help cover some costs associated with Original Medicare, such as copays and deductibles.
+Medicare Supplement insurance plans, are offered by private companies.
+This insurance is meant to help pay some of the costs not paid by Original Medicare, such as copays and deductibles.

 Part D Plans